Millennium is one of the best IR theory journals in the discipline – a ‘must’ for anyone who wants to know what is going on in the field.

 - John A. Vasquez

-Millennium: Journal of International Studies aims to publish the most innovative articles from the discipline of international studies, as well as original thinking from elsewhere in the social sciences with an international dimension.
+Millennium: Journal of International Studies aims to publish innovative, critical, philosophical, and boundary-challenging articles from the discipline of international relations (IR), as well as original thinking from elsewhere in the social sciences with an international dimension.

-Interdisciplinary and wide-ranging in scope, the journal provides a forum for discussion on the latest developments in the theory of international relations, welcoming innovative and critical approaches.
-We particularly encourage contributions from research students and young academics, but are also open to submissions from established scholars.
+Interdisciplinary and wide-ranging in scope, the journal provides a forum for discussion on the latest developments in IR theory.
+We encourage contributions from research students, young academics, and established scholars alike, so as to offer a platform for IR scholars to engage in dialogue across boundaries, borders, continents, departments, and academic disciplines.

-Since 1971 Millennium has been a student run peer-reviewed journal at the cutting edge of the discipline of International Relations, establishing a reputation for challenging preconceptions about the topography of the discipline.
-As a journal close to the student research community, we have always aspired to be a high-quality yet accessible publication.
+Since 1971, Millennium has been a student run peer-reviewed journal at the cutting edge of the discipline of International Relations, establishing a reputation for challenging preconceptions about the topography of the discipline.
+As a journal close to the student research community, we have always aspired to be a high-quality, yet accessible publication.
+Progressive thought and conceptual invention keeps IR as a discipline in motion.

-Millennium is based at the London School of Economics and Political Science and is published three times a year in Summer, Winter and Spring.
+Millennium is based at the London School of Economics and Political Science (LSE) and is published three times a year in Summer, Winter and Spring.
+Every October, the annual Millennium conference offers students and scholars a valuable platform for cutting-edge scholarship to tackle new and philosophically engaging challenges to IR.

 Millennium‘s history since 1971 has been traced by Mark Hoffman, one of the journal’s former editors (Vol. 10), in his 2003 article ‘Critical Voices in a Mainstream Local: Millennium, the LSE International Relations Department and the Development of International Theory’ (pdf).